 According to the claim, the victim confided in another Commander about Miller's behavior but didn't file a formal complaint out of fear of retaliation.

-Instead, the victim looked for other employment opportunities within the department in effort to avoid further harassment.
+Instead, the victim looked for other employment opportunities within the department in an effort to avoid further harassment.

 The claim alleges that after Miller learned the victim applied for another position in 2017, he transferred her to work as an Administrative Secretary II at the South Bay Detention Facility, a position viewed by the victim as a demotion.